Therapeutic Use Of Fish Oil for Apraxia, Autism and Other Communication Impairments

 I will use the following examples with the brand name ProEFA since that’s the formula/dosage that seems to work the best for most of us (Efalex and EyeQ are similar Omega 3/6 formulas that also have good reports) For any brand name of Omega 3/6 formula -you could make the same formula by mixing together fish oil (EPA, DHA) and just a few drops of either primrose or borage seed oil (GLA).
 Keep in mind in anecdotal feedback done by parents from all over through CHERAB -that pure Omega 3 (including cod liver oil) or pure Omega 6 either showed no results -or very little results in almost all cases.
 If wanting to use a pure Omega 3 the best reports were from higher EPA formulas like Coromega -but again with the small amount of GLA better results were reported.

 When it comes to fish oils brand name isn’t important, all that matters are formula, dosage and quality of the oils.
 For the person that says they are using or tried using “fish oil” that may or may not be the right formula.
 What has worked best in our nonprofit for thousands now over a decade is a formula higher in EPA than DHA with a small amount of GLA.
 Two brands that fit this criteria would be ProEFA by Nordic Naturals manufactured in the US and Eye Q by Equazen manufactured in the UK.
 Nordic Naturals makes a number of oils and they have a number of lines including a health care professional and a commercial line.
-The Omega 369 is the commercial line sold in stores which is the exact same formula as the professional line called ProEFA sold by health care professionals (or online from Speech411.com ).
+The Omega 369 is the commercial line sold in stores which is the exact same formula as the professional line called ProEFA sold by health care professionals.
 ProEFA in the professional line is slighly cheaper as you get 90 capsules per bottle vs. 60 for around the same price of the Omega 369 in the commercial line.

 Formula of one (regular not Jr.) capsule a day ProEFA using US testing standards which has worked well for the majority as a basic formula for children of all ages.